thanthese/bump-date/README.md

     13.03.30s(+1m:2) second saturday   => 13.04.13s(+1m:2) second saturday
     13.05.12u(+1y:2) 2nd sunday in may => 14.05.11u(+1y:2) 2nd sunday in may

+## Some subtleties

+A *week* is 7 days.
+A *month* is the same numeric date, the following month.
+(For example, the 1st of every month.)
+A *quarter* is 13 weeks.
+(So if you started on a Saturday you'll end on a Saturday.)
+A *year* is only touches the year.
+(So you'll go from December 25th to December 25th.)

 ## FAQs

 ### Why not use a calendar app?